Weak nonlinearity for strong nonnormality: Conclusions

 In summary, we have derived two weakly nonlinear amplitude equations for nonnormal systems, describing the asymptotic response to harmonic forcing and the transient response to initial condition.
 In both cases, the presence of a neutral or weakly damped mode is unnecessary.
 Both approaches are based on the same observation: in nonnormal systems, the resolvent and propagator operators may lead to a notable amplification, so their inverses may in contrast lead to a notable \textit{mitigation} of the response and are close to singular.
 A small perturbation is then sufficient to fill their kernel with the response and render them singular.
 This can be encompassed in a multiple-scale expansion, closed by means of classical compatibility conditions.

-The resulting amplitude equations have been validated with fully nonlinear simulations in parallel and non-parallel two-dimensional flows.
-In both cases, they predict accurately the nonlinear saturation of the response and bring insight on the weakly nonlinear mechanisms that modify the gains as the amplitude of the harmonic forcing or the initial condition varies.
+The resulting amplitude equations have been validated with fully nonlinear simulations, both in parallel and non-parallel two-dimensional flows.
+In all cases, they predict accurately the supercritical or subcritical nonlinear evolution of the response, and bring insight on the weakly nonlinear mechanisms that modify the gains as the amplitude of the harmonic forcing or the initial condition varies.
+In particular, the efficiency of the WNNh model to capture a subcritical behaviour may prove useful in the search of optimal paths to chaos or turbulence.
+Indeed, equation (\ref{eq:ea}) could be included as an additional constraint in a Lagrangian optimisation problem, whose stationary point would constitute a \textit{weakly-nonlinear optimal}.
+Such an approach could complement fully nonlinear optimisations (\cite{Pringle10}), by providing physical understanding at a numerical cost close to the linear one.

-It should be noted that the proposed method is not restricted to the Navier-Stokes equations, but apply to all nonlinear systems whose linearized operator exhibits a strong nonnormality (see \cite{Tref05} §55-60 for a comprehensive discussion, as well as the situations discussed in the introduction).
+It should be noted that the proposed method is not restricted to the Navier-Stokes equations, but apply to all nonlinear systems whose linearised operator exhibits a strong nonnormality (see \cite{Tref05} §55-60 for a comprehensive discussion, as well as the situations discussed in the introduction).
 For instance in ecological models describing the temporal evolution of a population, such as the canonical Lotka-Volterra predator-prey equations, the so-called \textit{resilience} of a community (spectral abscissa of the Jacobian of the system) is known to be sometimes a misleading or incomplete measure \cite{Neubert97}.
 The conjunction of nonnormality and nonlinearity is then key to predict the extinction of a population.

-The amplitude equations proposed in the present study are expected to be relevant to other rich nonlinear phenomena such as sub-critical behavior, currently under investigation, and three-dimensional flows.
-For the transient growth aspect, the assumption of a time-independent state matrix and the associated matrix exponential formalism are unnecessary, and we believe that the model can be extended to time-varying base flows.
+The amplitude equations proposed in the present study are expected to be relevant for three-dimensional flows.
+For the transient growth aspect, the assumption of a time-independent state operator and the associated operator exponential formalism are unnecessary, and we believe that the model can be extended to time-varying base flows.